-When Metro shut down rail service for emergency safety inspections and repairs, local transit agencies scrambled to offer commuters other options -- and at least some of those agencies are stuck with the bill.
+WASHINGTON — When Metrorail shut down for emergency safety inspections and repairs Wednesday, other local transit agencies scrambled to offer commuters other options, and some of those agencies were stuck with the bill.

 Fairfax Connector, which is run by the Fairfax County Department of Transportation, is covering the approximately $10,000 cost incurred when it ran emergency shuttle routes connecting the Franconia-Springfield, Vienna and Wiehle-Reston East Metro stations to the major bus transfer station (and, of course, job center) at the Pentagon.

 “We are aware not all of our riders have flexible work schedules, paid leave, telework options, etc., and we wanted to provide connections from key transfer hubs in Fairfax County,” Connector Section Chief Nick Perfilli said in an email.

 The D.C.
 Department of Transportation offered free D.C.
 Circulator rides, and estimates ridership was up 15 to 20 percent over a normal Wednesday.
 Terry Owens, DDOT spokesman, says the agency will cover the costs.